Cutting Edge Haunted House

 Cutting Edge Haunted House is a haunted house attraction located in Fort Worth, Texas.
-Originally opened in Austin, Texas in 1991, it was relocated to an abandoned meat-packing factory near the intersection of I-30 & I-35W in 1998.
-The haunted house uses the factory's old conveyor system to suspend human mannequins on S-shaped meat hooks as a prop element.
+Originally opened in Austin, Texas in 1991, it was relocated to an abandoned meat-packing factory near the intersection of I-30 and I-35W in 1998.
+The haunted house uses the factory's old conveyor system to suspend mannequins on S-shaped meat hooks as a prop element.

-From 2009 - 2010 and briefly in October 2015, Guinness World Records recognized the attraction as the "longest walk-through horror house (indoors)".
+From 2009-2010 and briefly in October 2015, Guinness World Records recognized the attraction as the "longest walk-through horror house (indoors)".

-Description
+History

-Cutting Edge Haunted House was built on the foundation of a 100-year-old abandoned meat-packing plant in a section of Fort Worth that had once been referred to as Hell's Half Acre.
-The equipment is still in use as a "two-story human conveyor system".
-Mannequins are hoisted up to the second level and brought through the entire meat packing process, until the conveyor system brings the "butchered corpses" back to the first level.
-It includes live sets, animations, and dozens of live actors inside and outside the building.
-The average duration of the experience is 45 to 55 minutes and is a total of around 2261 ft linearly as of 2009.
+In 1991, Cutting Edge Haunted House opened their first location in Austin, Texas before relocating in 1998 to a former meat-packing factory in Fort Worth, Texas that was left abandoned for several years.
+The meat-packing plant resided in a historical section of Fort Worth, Texas referred to as Hell's Half Acre, which in the 19th century was well known for saloons, brothels, and rampant violence.
+The building remained untouched for nearly a century before being purchased and being turned into a haunted house.
+The meat-packing plant's original conveyor system was repurposed as part of the attraction with prop "butchered corpses" and mannequins being conveyed up and around the two stories of the building.
+Cutting Edge Haunted House includes live sets, animations, and live actors as part of the attraction.
+In 2009 and 2015 the Guinness World Records recognized the attraction as the "longest walk-through horror house (indoors)" with a total length of 2,261 feet (689 m).

 Awards

 Guinness World Record

-In 2009 and 2015, Cutting Edge held the Guinness World Record for the "Longest Walk-through Horror House".
+In 2009 and 2015, Cutting Edge held the Guinness World Record for the "Longest Walk-through Horror House (indoors)".